 On the other hand, a motivated employee is enthusiastic, driven and takes pride in their work.
 They accomplish tasks quickly, take action and want to do a good job, both for themselves and for the company.

-Whether your company is currently at the top of their game, or on the way up, employee motivation remains at critical importance at every level.
-The moment employee motivation drops, revenue and company accomplishments could soon follow.
+Whether your company is at its best, or on its way up, staff motivation is very important.
+The moment it drops, revenue and output could soon follow.

 1. Lead with vision